Real-Time Air Quality: PM2.5 in NYC

 Fine particles (PM2.5) are among the most harmful pollutants.
-Long-term exposure to PM2.5 contributes to an estimated 2,300 excess deaths from lung and heart disease each year in NYC (1 out of every 20 deaths in NYC), and short-term exposure contributes to asthma incidents severe enough to require a trip to the emergency department, as well as other health threats.
+Long-term exposure to PM2.5 contributes to an estimated 2,000 excess deaths from lung and heart disease each year in NYC (1 out of every 25 deaths in NYC), and short-term exposure contributes to asthma incidents severe enough to require a trip to the emergency department, and other health threats.

 Air quality varies because sources vary

-In New York City, about 45% of PM2.5 comes from far-away sources, like coal-burning power plants in the Midwest.
+In NYC, about 30% of PM2.5 comes from far-away sources like coal-burning power plants in the Midwest.
 But more than half comes from local sources.

 Building density affects a neighborhood's air quality because like vehicles, buildings burn fuel and emit pollutants: their boilers burn oil and gas to produce heat and hot water.
 This is one reason we often see more air pollution in the winter.
 Because of new heating oil regulations, PM2.5 has gone down dramatically, and SO2 levels are now indetectable.
 Read more at the NYCCAS annual report.